Office of the President

 Prior to joining Faegre Baker Daniels, Dolan worked as a McCleary law fellow with the Human Rights Campaign.
 Before beginning his legal career, he was executive director of Neighbors Helping Neighbors Food Drives, an organization that collected food for Twin Cities food shelves.

-Clarissa has a Bachelor of Science in Food and Nutritional Sciences from Fresno State University of California.
-She is HACCP certified and a Preventative Controls Qualified Individual (PCQI).
+Clarissa has a Bachelor of Science in Food and Nutritional Sciences from Fresno State University of California and a Master’s of Science in Global Supply Chain Management from University of Southern California, Marshall School of Business.
+She is HACCP certified, Preventative Controls Qualified Individual (PCQI) and Lean Six Sigma Green Belt.

 KatieRose McCullough, PhD, MPH